 Programme MBA Semester-III Cognitive K1: Familiarizing the basic concepts of banking in India.
-Level K2: Analyzing the regulatory functions of banking and its Services.
-K3: Evaluating and analyzing the performance of developmental banks in India.
-Course Objectives To make the students understand the regulation of banks in India.
-To equip students with an in-depth knowledge on financial management in banking organizations.
-To illustrate assets and liability management- non-performance assets in banks.
-To provide students a foundation for academic training and development in bank management. edge of the subject with its implications to
+Level K2: Analyzing the regulatory function ons of banking and its Services.
+K3: Evaluating and analyzing the per 3: Evaluating and analyzing the performance of developmental banks in India.
+Course To make the students underst. and the regulation of banks in India.
+Objectives • To equip students with an in-cin banking organizations.
+To equip students with an in-depth knowledge on financial management To illustrate assets and liability banks. ty management- non-performance assets in To provide students a foundation bank management. ion for academic training and development To provide theoretical knowled the real world. edge of the subject with its implications to

 Units Contents Lecture Hours Tutorial Hours Practical Hours Total Hours Units for CFA I Banking: Unorganized banking sector - reforms in banking- an introduction to the business of banking and financial services management: An overview.
-7 4 0 11 I II Banking Services: Banking industry- Classification of banks- Deposits- Passbook and bank customer - special type- Negotiable Instruments and cheques-Crossing Endorsement- Paying Banker- Right of a Banker-Right to set off- Right to close an accountright to appropriate payments.
-8 4 0 12 I ш Loans and Advances: Goods- securities- documents of title of goods- Modes of charging security-Subsidiary service-Assets and Liability Management- Non-Performance Assets.
+7 4 0 11 Ι п Banking Services: Banking industry- Classification of banks- Deposits- Passbook and bank customer - special type- Negotiable Instruments and cheques-Crossing Endorsement- Paying Banker- Right of a Banker-Right to set off- Right to close an accountright to appropriate payments. o 4 0 12 I Ш Loans and Advances: Goods- securities- documents of title of goods- Modes of charging security-Subsidiary service-Assets and Liability Management- Non-Performance Assets.
 8 4 0 12 II IV Financial Services: Meaning and Definition of Financial Services- Various Financial Services- Investment Banking- Merchant Banking- Depositories and Custodians.
 7 4 0 1 1 II